 Why we are eradicating M. bovis

-There are animal welfare and financial considerations.
-The estimated cost to industry if no action had been taken was $1.2 billion over the first 10 years, with ongoing productivity losses across the farming sector.
+There are significant animal welfare and financial considerations for New Zealand if we don’t.
+Allowing M. bovis to spread – if no action had been taken – would cost industry an estimated $1.3 billion in lost productivity in the first 10 years,with ongoing productivity losses across the farming sector.

 The bacterium is an Unwanted Organism under the Biosecurity Act 1993.